mcmchris/mcm-switch-rainmaker/README.md

-# mcm-switch-rainmaker
+# MCM Switch RainMaker
-Smart Switch code for the ESP32C3 with RainMaker
+Smart Switch code for the Xiao ESP32C3 with ESP RainMaker